-So, you have finally started taking social media as a growth tool and not a mere 5-minute break app.
+So, you have finally started taking social media management as a powerful growth tool.
 Perhaps you dream of making a fortune with the power of social media.
 Or simply, you want to impress your boss or client with a killer social media strategy deck.

 What Is Social Media Management?